junomarx/Clientking-test/replit.md

 Quality focus: Prefers comprehensive solutions that address all edge cases rather than quick fixes.
 Implementation Control: Only implement changes when explicitly commanded with "Ok leg los" - otherwise stay in advisory/brainstorming mode.

+## Documentation Requirements

+**CRITICAL**: Complete technical documentation is maintained in `TECHNICAL-DOCUMENTATION.md`.
+This file MUST be updated with every feature change, bug fix, or architectural modification.
+The documentation includes:
+- Exact file locations for all features
+- Implementation details and code organization
+- API endpoints and database schema changes
+- New components and their purposes
+- Architecture decisions and their reasoning

+When making any changes to the codebase, developers must:
+1. Update the relevant sections in `TECHNICAL-DOCUMENTATION.md`
+2. Document new files and their purposes
+3. Update API documentation for new endpoints
+4. Document any breaking changes or migration requirements

 ## System Architecture

+### Technical Documentation
+**Complete technical documentation is maintained in `TECHNICAL-DOCUMENTATION.md`** - this file contains comprehensive details about the entire system including:
+- Complete architecture overview
+- Backend and frontend file organization
+- Database schema and relationships
+- Authentication and authorization systems
+- Feature implementation details
+- API documentation
+- Deployment configurations
+- Development workflows

 ### Frontend Architecture
 - **Framework**: React with TypeScript, using Vite for building.